JWT Security Testing

 Site coverage

-CrackCrypt includes hash lookup, API lookup integration, JWT checking, and JWT security testing pages.
+CrackCrypt includes hash lookup, API lookup integration, JWT checking, and JWT security testing pages across MD5, SHA1, NTLM, SHA256, and SHA512 workflows.

-Use the main tool for live checks and use these focused pages when you need detailed guidance for reports and remediation plans.
+Use the main tool for live checks and use these focused pages when you need detailed guidance for reports and remediation plans across research, incident response, and pentest workflows.